 So, where does this customization happen?
 Many CPG companies still ship product from the DC to outside packaging firms only to have the product return to the same DC.
 This increases freight costs and causes the company to lose visibility to the product during the packaging process.
 You eliminate these problems by performing secondary packaging services and other product configuration at the 3PL-operated DC..

-What’s the benefit of integrating distribution and packaging functions?
+What’s the benefit of integrating consumer goods distribution and packaging functions?
 A 10%-15% savings is possible based on reductions in freight costs, inventory and damage.

 5. Reduce Chargebacks

 Large CPG companies have internal departments that monitor chargebacks.
 But small and mid-sized companies don’t have the resources to focus on chargeback reduction, so they often accept chargebacks as a cost of doing business.
 For these companies, an experienced 3PL can be their ticket to huge chargeback reductions.

 Logistics companies that ship for multiple CPG manufacturers know retailers’ requirements and can police outbound shipments to assure compliance.
 3PL input also can be valuable in accessing the data needed to assure the accuracy of the charge and support penalty challenges.